JackTan627/Portfolio-Website/README.md

 # Portfolio-Website

 This portfolio website is my first website project.
 My goal in this project is to learn new things.
-Take notes that this website is unresponsive.
+Please note that this website is not responsive.

 ## 👨‍💻 What I used for this website:
 - HTML